-You must enrol for either the PG Diploma in Actuarial Management or the MSc in Actuarial Management.
-If you change your mind and wish to change programme you may only do so before 27 September 2020 by advising the Programme Administrator in writing.
-International students should be aware that any programme changes will be notified to the UK Border Agency and this may have implications for your student visas.
+You must enrol for either the PG Diploma in Actuarial Management with Data Science or the MSc in Actuarial Management with Data Science.
+If you change your mind and wish to change programme you may only do so before 23 September 2022 by advising the Programme Director in writing.
+International students should be aware that any programme changes will be notified to the UKVI and this may have implications for your student visas.